POA200/stackswrapped/README.md

 ### 5. Run the Application

-Start the Next.js development server from the root of the project:
+Start the Next.js development server from the `/web` directory:

 ```bash
 npm run dev # or yarn dev